dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 ## A note on console fonts
-Consoles are configured by default with monospace fonts and that have clear and distinctive fonts.
+Consoles are configured by default with mono-space fonts and that have clear and distinctive fonts.

 The reason for this is that some characters with certain fonts are difficult to distinguish.